Better Days After Bone Cancer

 Treating the Tumor, Respecting a Religious Belief

 A Jehovah’s Witness, Sanders informed his doctors that his faith prevented the use of blood transfusions during his care.
-Pinto and Luu strived to honor that wish while still delivering the highest and safest level of care.
+Doctors at Comer Children's strived to honor that wish while still delivering the highest and safest level of care.

-In the summer of 2011, just before Sanders’ 18th birthday, Luu performed limb-sparing surgery to remove the tumor while preserving as much healthy bone as possible.
+In the summer of 2011, just before Sanders’ 18th birthday, orthopaedic surgeon Hue Luu, MD, performed limb-sparing surgery to remove the tumor while preserving as much healthy bone as possible.
 Using computer assistance, Luu merged intraoperative data with MRI and CT scans to create a three-dimensional, virtual map of the tumor.
 An infrared light defined precise lines for cutting the affected bone.